rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 #### Enrich Indicator

-This action is used to submit an indicator to IntSights for investigation and return the results.
+This action is used to submit an indicator to Threat Command for investigation and return the results.

 ##### Input